 Here in London, two Flight Club bars (in Holborn and Shoreditch) have taken the pastime to a luxurious new level, with a of twist of technology to smooth things along.
-Each board, in their glam wood-panelled venue, sits under the gaze of three precision cameras, that together can identify the location of each dart with sub-millimetre accuracy.
+In their glam wood-panelled venue, each board sits under the gaze of three precision cameras, which collectively identify the location of each dart thrown with sub-millimetre accuracy.

 The same system then keeps score, tracks whose turn it is, which numbers each player needs to hit, and proudly announces the winner’s victory on a big screen.
 (It’s basically as if darts had a baby with those bowling alley screens.)
 That means you’re free to focus on hitting that bullseye and taunting your opponents.

 A superb recent addition is an action-replay cam, which captures all your winning moments for posterity.
 The same ‘Stories’ system then sends everyone a colourful digital dossier full of highlights, replays, loopcams and the all-important final leaderboard – take a look at our story here!
 Victory never tasted so sweet…